tanzila0503/ProStackHub-Task-1-AI-Agents-Security-Research/README.md

 🔌 Model Context Protocol (MCP)

-Model Context Protocol (MCP) is an open protocol designed to connect AI applications with external data sources and tools.
+Model Context Protocol (MCP) is an open protocol that provides a standardized way for AI applications to connect with external data sources, tools, and services.

+«💡 Simple analogy: MCP works like a universal adapter that helps AI applications connect with different external capabilities through a common protocol.»

+🔄 How MCP Works

 flowchart LR
     A[AI Application] --> B[MCP]
     B --> C[Tools]
     B --> D[Data Sources]
     B --> E[External Services]
     C --> F[AI Actions]
     D --> F
     E --> F

-MCP represents an important development in connecting AI applications with external capabilities.
+MCP is especially relevant to AI agents, which may need external tools and data to complete multi-step tasks.
+Because these connections can give agents access to external systems, appropriate permissions and security controls are important.

-Official documentation:
+📚 Official documentation:
 "Model Context Protocol" (https://modelcontextprotocol.io/)

 ---